open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ## Introduction

-In this codelab you will learn the basics of what web components are, and how they work.
+In this codelab, you will learn the basics of what web components are and how they work.

 Web components are a set of low-level browser APIs that allow us to write modular, reusable and encapsulated HTML elements.
-Because they're based on web standards, web components don't require a lot of complex setup, and work anywhere that supports basic HTML and javascript.
+They are based on web standards, and therefore don't require a lot of complex setup to get started.
+Web components work in any environment that supports basic HTML and javascript.

 The web component APIs align with the way browsers have always worked, so they're pretty low level and imperative.
 We expect that for most use cases we will still use libraries or frameworks for most projects.
 But instead of each framework inventing their own component model, they will use the ones baked into the browser instead.

 Web components have a multitude of use cases.
-The most obvious use case is to use them for UI component libraries which can then be reused within multiple other front-end frameworks.
-But you can also use web components all the way up the tree to compose your entire application out of them.
-Web components are also a perfect fit for static/server-rendered pages to add interactivity later on.
+The most obvious is to use them for UI component libraries, where these UI components can be reused within applications built with different technologies.
+But you can also use web components all the way up the tree and compose entire applications out of them.
+Web components are also a perfect fit for static/server-rendered pages, where the components just add interactivity after the initial render.

+**What you need:**

+- A web browser that supports Web Components: Firefox, Safari, Chrome or any Chromium-based browser.
+- Basic knowledge of HTML, CSS, and Javascript.

+**What you'll learn**

 Browsers are moving pretty fast, adding new APIs all the time.
 In this codelab you will learn about the three most important ones: